-Policy: Student attendance is tracked by the school Executive Director or Designee using the school Freedom system Absent All Week report, Consecutive Absent report, Percentage of Attendance Report and the Student Progress report.
+Policy: Student attendance is tracked by using the school Freedom system Absent All Week report, Consecutive Absent report, Percentage of Attendance Report and the Student Progress report.
 The instructors also use a sign-in and sign-out log, and a roll call roster to monitor the students' daily attendance.
 For purposes of Unofficial Withdrawals, student's attendance is monitored weekly.
 All absences are considered unexcused except during an approved documented Leave of Absence or during a documented Suspension.